elven-js/elvenjs-website/src/docs/sdk-reference.md

 - `signature` - auth signature when you provide the auth token
 - `loginToken` - the token you pass in the login function to get the signature back (optional)
 - `address` - actually logged in erd address
-- `loginMethod` - actually chosen login method, for example, `maiar-browser-extension`
+- `loginMethod` - actually chosen login method, for example, `browser-extension`
 - `expires` - when your current session will expire `balance` - your actual Egld balance
 - `nonce` - your actual nonce - this one is quite important because you will need it when preparing transactions objects